samye760/Tik-Tac-Toe/README.md

-# Tik-Tak-Toe
+# Tik-Tac-Toe

-Simple game of tik tak toe for two.
+Simple game of tik tac toe for two.